museumcomputernetwork/mcn-2020-git-haiku/index.md

-Now that eyes of hawks
+The summer grasses.
-he starts to grind the rice,
+let us to the road again
 Two white butterflies?